 This solution describes how to support the IPTV services without impacting the IPTV platform, including IPTV Authentication, IP allocation from IPTV network and the support of Unicast Packets transmission and Multicast Packets transmission without MBS supports in 5GC and NG RAN.
 This solution is based on establishment of PDU session dedicated to IPTV service where the IP address is assigned by IPTV platform.
 The UPF performs the control of user to the multicast group via IGMP, packet replication and enforces the Channel Access Control of Multicast Channels.

+Considering the architecture of Figure 6.1-3 that 5G-RG connecting to NG-RAN, the solution include the procedures listed as below:

+- Two Alternatives of Channel Access Control list Provision Procedure.

+- Alternative one: the Channel Access Control list is provided by IPTV SMS (Service Management System) in IPTV network to UDM in order to be included in user subscription data via the Channel Access Control list Provision Procedure shown in figure 6.7.2-1a.

+- Alternative two: the Channel Access Control list is provided by IPTV SMS (Service Management System) in IPTV network to PCF to be included in 3GPP policy via the Channel Access Control list Provision Procedure shown in figure 6.7.2-1b.

-Considering the architecture of Figure 6.1-3 that 5G-RG connecting to NG-RAN, the solution include the procedures listed as below:- Registration Procedure and PDU Session Establishment Procedure for a PDU session dedicated to IPTV service for 5G-RG shown in Figure 6.7.2-1.
+- Registration Procedure and PDU Session Establishment Procedure for a PDU session dedicated to IPTV service for 5G-RG shown in Figure 6.7.2-2.
 The Registration Procedure is used to register to 5GS and the PDU Session Establishment Procedure is used to establish the PDU Session for IPTV Service.

-- IPTV Access Procedure shown in Figure 6.7.2-2.
+- IPTV Access Procedure shown in Figure 6.7.2-3.
 The IPTV Access Procedure is used to access the IPTV network, including completing the IPTV Authentication and IP allocation function.